 Tramps are always unusally numerous in the peach district, at this season when the fruit is ripe.

-The volcanic eruption in the Island of Lipari, still rages and it is impossi-ble to approach the island.
+The volcanic eruption in the Island cause he is paying 60 per cent interest on borrowed money.

 Shawnee is now the most populous county in the state-51445 or 253 more than Sedgwick.